stelgenhof/AiLight/README.md

 Making this firmware was largely inspired by the [MY9291](https://github.com/xoseperez/my9291) LED driver and the [Espurna](https://bitbucket.org/xoseperez/espurna) firmware of [Xose Pérez](https://github.com/xoseperez).

-The Ai-Thinker RGBW Light Firmware provides you basic functionality to control your The Ai-Thinker RGBW Light with Home Assistant.
-If you need more advanced features, the [Espurna](https://bitbucket.org/xoseperez/espurna) firmware is an excellent alternative.
-Also [Samuel Mertenat](https://github.com/mertenats) has created similar [firmware](https://github.com/mertenats/AI-Thinker_RGBW_Bulb) that provides another alternative.
+The Ai-Thinker RGBW Light Firmware provides some basic functions to control your The Ai-Thinker RGBW Light with Home Assistant and by using the embedded UI.

 ## Requirements